 © WFP/Ahmend Basha

 Even before fighting broke out in early 2015, Yemen was one of the poorest countries in the Arab world.
-With an average life expectancy below 64, the nation is ranked 177th out of 189 for human development.
+With an average life expectancy below 64, the nation is ranked 177th out of 189 in the 2019 Human Development Index.

 Over five years of conflict have left thousands of civilians dead and 3.65 million internally displaced.
 Its impact on the country’s infrastructure has been devastating, with major overland routes and airports severely damaged.

 Malnutrition rates among women and children in Yemen remain among the highest in the world, with more than a million women and 2 million children requiring treatment for acute malnutrition.
-This represents a 57 percent increase since late 2015 and threatens the lives and life-long prospects of those affected.
+Of these children, around 360,000 are at risk of dying without treatment.

 Access constraints continue to pose a serious challenge to WFP in several areas especially where conflict is intense.
 Despite access and security challenges, WFP and its partners manage to deliver assistance to the vast majority of vulnerable people in the country.